Donald M. Street Jr.

 Email orders@ncdc.gov home page http://www.ncdc.noaa

-To be regarded as properly stored; masts must be removed boats should be stored with their keels and rudders in a hole, resting on tyres, plus additional supports bow and stern if necessary (catamaran club marina hauling facility actually has carefully fitted chocks both bow and stern that absolutely fit the curvature of the hull, obviously done by a carpenter that also a good draughtsman).
+To be regarded as properly stored; masts must be removed and boats should be stored with their keels and rudders in a hole, resting on tyres, plus additional supports bow and stern if necessary (catamaran club marina hauling facility actually has carefully fitted chocks both bow and stern that absolutely fit the curvature of the hull, obviously done by a carpenter that also a good draughtsman).

-If the boat is supported on screw stands the stands it must have plywood pads under them so that they cannot sink into the ground.
-The stands must be secured together by Ree bar welded to the stands; the screw jacks must be secured so that they cannot unwind.
-The surveyor then certifies that there are sufficient stands for the size of the boat (I note in Spice Island add in the December Compass a boat was sitting there with only two screw stands on one side obviously inadequate.)
-Sand Screws must be driven into the sand or dead men properly buried or if on a hard standing bolts secured into the solid ground so that the boats can be secured down into the stands or into the hole resting onto the tyres by heavy nylon straps the same as are used to secure loads on trucks.
+If the boat is supported on screw stands the stands it must have plywood pads under them so that they cannot sink into the soft wet ground that the heavy rain during a hurricane produces.
+The stands must be secured together by "Ree bar" welded to the stands; the screw jacks must be secured so that they cannot unwind.
+The surveyor then certifies that there are sufficient stands for the size of the boat (I noted in an add not too long after Ivan in the Compass in an add there was a photo of a boat sitting there with only two screw stands on one side.
+This chocking arrangement is obviously inadequate.)
+Sand Screws must be driven into the sand or dead men properly buried or if on a hard standing bolts secured into the solid ground so that the boats can be secured down into the stands or into the hole resting onto the tyres by heavy nylon straps.
+Thsi is necessary as even well chocked boats have been known to blow out of the cradles.
+The same type of straps as are used to secure loads on trucks.

-We can also SOMETIMES arrange coverage for named storms for boats in the water well secured in certain marinas, or tucked way up in a mangrove area, bow in, with all anchors out astern.
+Besso or Ferryman can also SOMETIMES arrange coverage for named storms for boats in the water well secured in certain marinas, or tucked way up in a mangrove area, bow in, with all anchors out astern.

 This of course is judged on each individual case after the underwriter has seen the boats hurricane preparation plans.
 Needless to say this coverage does not come cheaply.